OlivierLD/raspberry-coffee/Project.Trunk/PlantWateringSystem/README.md

 Watering is done by opening a solenoid valve connected to a tank of water.

 #### History, Act 1:  Reading the STH10 Sensor.
 Getting there...
-The goal here is to finally heave a Java implmentation of the code.
+The goal here is to finally heave a Java implementation of the code.
 See below.

 We start from an Arduino sketch, that can read the STH10.
 > _Important note_: The 10 K&Omega; resistor is not to be forgotten.